Turkey Imposed Withholding Tax on Digital Advertising

-The Presidential Decree No. 476, published in the Official Gazette of 19.12.2018, has imposed 15% withholding tax on internet advertising.
 The government has withheld 15% tax on digital advertising payments to services providers and intermediaries.
 The Presidential Decree is applicable to payments made as of 1 January 2019.

 With the development of technology, it is inevitable that people and entities having commercial activities, benefit from various advertising channels in order to be more recognized in their businesses.
 Digital advertising has become more popular compared to traditional advertising channels such as newspapers, television, billboards.
 One of the most important offering of digital advertising is that it enables its users to reach any place where the internet is accessible.
 Additionally, unlike other mass advertising channels, digital advertising enables entities to target who they want to advertise based on target’s sex, age, geographic area etc. Targeted advertising is much more cost effective and efficient way of advertising for its users.
 By freeing its users from limitations of physical world and expensive offerings of mass marketing, digital advertising has preferred more and more by entities.

 With the intensifying focus on digital advertising, it has become a necessity to take the control of digital advertising from various perspectives and rules, regulations and guidance have been promulgated in many countries.